SailaraNR/rna-seq-project/README.md

 - FeatureCounts (reads counts): [https://rnnh.github.io/bioinfo-notebook/docs/featureCounts.html](https://rnnh.github.io/bioinfo-notebook/docs/featureCounts.html)

 First, the script initializes the logs and checks if .out and .err files exist, if not they will be created.
 Then checks for the correct number of arguments and uses a getopts for managing options.
 The script validates the directories and files given and changes permissions if possible, or creates them if they don’t exist.
 If the user does not introduce the data correctly, the script will end and return a “help” message.
-Also, this help can be accessed by using \-h option “./counts\_alignments.sh \-h”.
+Also, this help can be accessed by using \-h option ```./counts\_alignments.sh \-h```.

 ```featureCounts -p -O -T <threads> -a <genome_annotations> -o <name_output_file> <alignment_file>```